 2. "Immediate family" is defined as the spouse, children by blood or adoption, or parents of the grantor (76-3-103(7), MCA).
 3. Any certificate of survey filed that would use this exemption to create a parcel for conveyance to a family member must clearly identify the name of the grantee, the grantee's relationship to the landowner, and the parcel to be conveyed under this exemption, and be accompanied by, or contain, the landowner's written certification of compliance.
-The certificate of survey or other instrument must also cite the exemption claimed and include the proper language. provided in Section H of this Chapter.
+The certificate of survey or other instrument must also cite the exemption claimed and include the proper language.
 Also, the certificate of survey or instrument of conveyance shall be accompanied by a deed or other conveying document.
 4. One conveyance of a parcel to each member of the landowner's immediate family is eligible for exemption from subdivision review.
 However, the use of the exemption may not result in more than one remaining parcel of less than 160 acres.
 5. Any proposed use of the family conveyance exemption to divide a tract that was previously created through use of an exemption shall be presumed to be an evasion of the Act if it creates a pattern of development consistent with an overall plan with characteristics such as common roads, utility easements, restrictive covenants, open space or common marketing.
 This presumption will not be rebutted by previous ownership of the tracts, and pertains to remaining tracts of less than 160 acres as well as to those tracts that were previously created through the use of one or more of the exemptions.
-6. The use of the family conveyance exemption to divide tracts that were created with the subdivision process are allowed as long as they can also meet the requirements of zoning, as part of an overall development plan with characteristics such as common roads, utility easements, restrictive covenants, open space or a common marketing or promotional plan shall be presumed that the use of the exemption is an evasion the Act.
+6. The use of the family conveyance exemption to divide tracts that were created with the subdivision process are allowed as long as they can also meet the requirements of zoning.
 7. An immediate family member or the spouse of an immediate family member who receives a division of land as part of a gift or sale may not transfer or otherwise convey the division of land for a period of up to 2 years after the date of the division.
 The governing body may authorize variances from these requirements to address hardship situations.